 • Resolving jurisdictional issues

-Nick is particularly well-versed in cases which sit on the boundary between criminal and civil jurisdiction, or which can be dealt with by two or more jurisdictions or tribunals.
-As the former Chief Crown Prosecutor of CPS Direct (the charging service), co-Chair for the Police/CPS Charging Board and member of the Association of Chief Police Officers Investigative Interviewing Working Group he is passionate about getting cases off on the right foot and seeing them through to a successful conclusion.
-Nick is also a member of the Private Prosecutors’ Association and the Association of Regulatory and Disciplinary Lawyers.
-He is a Legally Qualified Chair of Police Misconduct Hearings and is a Lay Member of the Royal Institute of Chartered Surveyors Regulatory Tribunal.
+Nick is particularly well-versed in cases which sit on the boundary between criminal, disciplinary, regulatory and/or civil jurisdiction, or which can be dealt with by two or more jurisdictions or tribunals.
+As the former Chief Crown Prosecutor of CPS Direct (the charging service), co-Chair for the Police/CPS Charging Board and member of the Association of Chief Officers Investigative Interviewing Working Group he is passionate about getting cases off on the right foot and seeing them through to a successful conclusion.

 Nick has a reputation for being approachable, hardworking and a “people person”.
 He explains legal issues in understandable terms and empathises with the situations clients and witnesses find themselves in.
 He is based in Warwickshire and is happy to travel.